veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 description: This page contains an overview of Data Validator.
 ---
 # Data Validator
-Data Validator is a powerful tool designed to help users ensure the quality and integrity of their data.
-It allows you to perform a variety of checks on your datasets, such as validating data types, checking for missing values, verifying data formats, and more.
-By using Data Validator, you can quickly identify and address issues in your data before they impact your analyses or applications.

-This guide will walk you through the features of Data Validator and provide step-by-step instructions on how to use them effectively.
-We will cover the following sections in the recommended order of use:
+Data Validator, a new feature for Data Workbench, empowers you to ensure the quality and consistency of your data through customizable validation rules and automated checks.
+This streamlines data quality management, helping you identify and correct errors early in the data lifecycle.

 ## How to get started
 To use Data Validator, you will need the following: